 GeneCards Summary for ADK Gene

 ADK (Adenosine Kinase) is a Protein Coding gene.
-Diseases associated with ADK include hypermethioninemia encephalopathy due to adenosine kinase deficiency and hypermethioninemia due to adenosine kinase deficiency.
-Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+Diseases associated with ADK include hypermethioninemia due to adenosine kinase deficiency and hypermethioninemia encephalopathy due to adenosine kinase deficiency.
+Among its related pathways are Metabolism and One carbon pool by folate.
 GO annotations related to this gene include poly(A) RNA binding and adenosine kinase activity.

 UniProtKB/Swiss-Prot Summary for ADK Gene